7 Unnecessary Things to Stop Concerning Yourself With Today to Beautify Your Faith

 We waste so much time on mindless habits, like endlessly scrolling through our phones or flipping through channels on the TV.

-You might fool yourself into thinking that scrolling isn’t having an effect on you, but the truth is that everything the eyes are exposed to is fed directly to the mind and alters your beliefs in subtle ways.
+You might fool yourself into thinking that scrolling isn’t having an adverse effect on you, but the truth is that everything the eyes are exposed to is fed directly to the mind and alters your beliefs in subtle ways.

 Ultimately, filtering out unnecessary information and avoiding useless activities allows you to focus your mind and efforts on things that are actually important.